3950 S. Las Vegas Blvd., Las Vegas, NV

 Entertainment also abounds at the resort.
 "Michael Jackson ONE," created by the estate of Michael Jackson and Cirque du Soleil, fuses together the music of Jackson and his hope for unity and a better world through a plot that follows four misfits on a state-of-the-art visual and audio adventure.

-At night, eyecandy sound lounge offers an interactive experience with high-tech touch tables (don't forget to bring your iPod), while the Foundation Room and Mix Lounge boast unparalleled views of the Strip from high above Mandalay Bay and THEhotel, respectfully.
+At night, eyecandy sound lounge offers an interactive experience with a high-tech touch, while the Foundation Room boasts unparalleled views of the Strip from high above Mandalay Bay and Delano Las Vegas, respectfully.
 Light is a wonderful nightlife venue that was "turned on by Cirque du Soleil."
-Plus, you'll never forget a visit to Minus5 Ice Bar or 1923 Bourbon & Burlesque by Holly Madison (opening May 1, 2014).
+Plus, you'll never forget a visit to Minus5 Ice Bar or 1923 Bourbon & Burlesque.

 Whether you're a fan of rock, reggae, rap, rockabilly, jazz or blues, the House of Blues has it all.
 The venue not only books musical legends, but also puts on a soulful Sunday Gospel Brunch, featuring great live music and a traditional Southern food buffet.
 The Mandalay Bay Events Center meanwhile, provides a venue for sporting events and arena-sized musical acts.